 At the time the article was created Natalie Yang had no recorded disclosures.View Natalie Yang's current disclosures

 At the time the article was last revised Muhammad Asadullah Munir had no financial relationships to ineligible companies to disclose.View Muhammad Asadullah Munir's current disclosures

-Autoimmune pancreatitis (AIP) is a form of chronic pancreatitis associated with autoimmune manifestations on clinical, histological, and laboratory grounds 1.
+Autoimmune pancreatitis is a form of chronic pancreatitis associated with autoimmune manifestations on clinical, histological, and laboratory grounds 1.

 Clinical presentation is also variable, including 3,7:

-- new-onset diabetes mellitus
+new-onset diabetes mellitus

-- extrapancreatic manifestations, with lymphocytic infiltration
+extrapancreatic manifestations, with lymphocytic infiltration

-- abdominal pain and acute pancreatitis are unusual
+abdominal pain and acute pancreatitis are unusual

-It is a type of chronic pancreatitis characterized by a heterogeneous autoimmune inflammatory process in which prominent lymphocytic infiltration with associated fibrosis of the pancreas causes organ dysfunction.
+Autoimmune pancreatitis is a type of chronic pancreatitis characterized by a heterogeneous autoimmune inflammatory process in which prominent lymphocytic infiltration with associated fibrosis of the pancreas causes organ dysfunction.

 The cause is unknown though there is a strong basis for an autoimmune process where antibody reaction against carbonic anhydrase and lactoferrin has been postulated 9.